silicagel777/SN8Flash/README.md

 ## Required hardware

 SonixFlash uses cheap USB-UART dongles.
 Unfortunately, SN8F5xxx microcontrollers would only accept connections for a few milliseconds after reset, so a dongle with an exposed RTS or DTR signal is required for a hardware reset circuit.
+You may also use reset-less mode for dongles without RTS/DTR signals and reset the chip manually, but this mode is not reliable: a proper reset circuit is the best option.

-I recommend this [CH343-based adapter](https://aliexpress.com/item/1005004399796277.html), but the others should work as well.
+I recommend this [CH343-based adapter](https://aliexpress.com/item/1005004399796277.html), but others should work as well:

 <p><img alt="CH343 USB-UART dongle" src="docs/ch343-dongle.jpg" width=75% height=75%></p>

-Here is the connection circuit:
+And here is the connection circuit:

 <p><img alt="Connection circuit" src="docs/sonixflash-connection.png"></p>